OpenPhone: Mobile Agentic Foundation Models: The Framework

 \subsubsection{Long-Horizon Reasoning Enhancement}

 Mobile GUI tasks are often difficult and complex, and humans also use step-by-step reasoning for such operations.
 Motivated by the success of CoT reasoning and test-time scaling laws, it is natural to apply similar long-form reasoning enhancements to GUI agents.
 Specifically, the GUI agent’s reasoning—encompassing all factors for task completion—follows a multi-step process: First, it analyzes actionable elements on the current interface and, using historical data, assesses if prior actions met their goals.
 Next, it evaluates progress toward the user’s task goal and identifies necessary follow-up actions.
-Lastly, it selects from available functions and their parameters to generate the final output.
+Lastly, it selects from available functions and parameters to generate the final output.
 Notably, if historical data shows prior operations failed to yield expected results, the model proactively reflects and adjusts its approach—avoiding repeated errors and potential loops.